salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

 You can also hide the default toolbar by setting the "ToolBar" setting to "none".
 Or, if you don't want a menubar, set the "MenuBar" setting to "none".
 Almost any property of the figure can be adjusted in this fashion.

 In fact, the Property Inspector is a great way to inspect which properties can (or cannot) be adjusted, and what values they accept.
-You just need play around with the settings to get a feel for what's possible, most of which is likely beyond the scope of this course.
+You just need to play around with the settings to get a feel for what's possible, most of which is likely beyond the scope of this course.

-You can read a full description of all the Figure Properties [here](https://www.mathworks.com/help/matlab/ref/matlab.ui.figure-properties.html').
+You can read a full description of all the Figure Properties [here](https://www.mathworks.com/help/matlab/ref/matlab.ui.figure-properties.html).

 [img-undock]: images/undock_icon.png

 ### Programming Figure Properties

-The Properties Inspector is what is known as a GUI (a graphics user interface), which simply means that you interact with the inspector using your mouse and clicking on buttons—like how most software works.
+The Properties Inspector is what is known as a GUI (a graphical user interface), which simply means that you interact with the inspector by using your mouse and clicking on buttons—like how most software works.
 However, since MATLAB is a programming language, anything that you can accomplish with a click of a button, you can also accomplish using MATLAB code.
 Coding the properties of a figure to your specifications allows you to quickly recreate the settings of a figure in exactly the same way every time.

 You can programmatically change the properties of a figure in two ways: